 Movement of a General is halted on entering an Area containing an Enemy Brigade or General.
-If there is a Battle, the General can continue to move if he achieves a victory (not a draw) and spends 1MP in addition to the movement cost for the connection (if he does not have sufficient MPs remaining his movement ends).
+If there is a Battle, the General can continue to move if he wins it and spends 1MP in addition to the movement cost for the connection (if he does not have sufficient MPs remaining his movement ends).
 Otherwise, his Activation ends.
 This additional 1MP cost does not apply if the opposing General Evades, Disperses or moves Inside a Fortress; in such a case the General simply continues his movement (if desired).